 3.2.1.
 Fluency measures

 Measuring fluency as a construct in writing has been a hot debate from the 1970s.
 In the first attempt, Hunt (1970) tried to measure children’s L1 writing fluency.
-He used the construct of a T-unit, or minimal terminal unit, accompanied by any associated dependent clauses.
-He chose T-units rather than sentence length because it was well known that children in their native language could and would write long sentences solely using coordination.
+He applied the construct of a T-unit, or minimal terminal unit, which accompanied by any associated dependent clauses.
+He selected T-units instead of sentence length, since it was recognized that children in their native language could and would write long sentences only by using coordination..
 More recent studies validated this construct by using the number of syllables per minute (e.g., Chenoweth, A., & Hayes (1998), Chenoweth and Hayes (2001), Ellis and Yuan (2004), Ellis and Yuan (2005).

-Following the theoretical rationale for measuring fluency, this study will utilize the same measures used by Chenoweth and Hayes & Ellis and Yuan (2004) for measuring writing fluency, that is, syllable per- minute: the total number of syllables produced divided by the total number of seconds a participant will take to complete the task multiplied by 60.
+According the theoretical principium for measuring fluency, this study will employ the same measures utilized by Chenoweth and Hayes & Ellis and Yuan (2004) for measuring writing fluency, i.e. syllable per- minute: the total number of syllables produced divided by the total number of seconds a contributor will take to complete the task multiplied by 60.

 3.2.2.
 Complexity measures

 a.
-Syntactic complexity: It deals with the ratio of clauses to T-units in the participants’ production.
-T-unit rather than C-unit will be employed in this study because the task performance is mono-logic and contains few elided utterances.
-It should be noted that T-unit analysis was initially developed to assess written language and has been replaced by C-unit analysis for oral production.
+Syntactic complexity: it is regarded as the ratio of clauses to T-units in the contributors’ production. in this study, T-unit will be employed instead of C-unit since the task performance is mono-logic and contains few elided utterances.
+It should be mentioned that T-unit analysis was primarily developed to evaluate written language and has been replaced by C-unit analysis for oral production.

 b.
-Syntactic variety: It is the total number of different grammatical verb forms used in the task.
-Grammatical verb forms include tense (e.g., simple past, past continuous), modality (e.g., should, have to), and passive voice.
+Syntactic variety: The total number of different grammatical verb forms used in the task is called Syntactic variety Grammatical verb forms consist tense (e.g., simple past, past continuous), modality (e.g., should, have to), and passive voice.

 3.3.3.
 Accuracy measures